History

 2022

 Construction begins on the Helen Diller Anchor House, a 772-bed, apartment-style housing project for UC Berkeley transfer students that is being designed, built, and funded by the Helen Diller Foundation.
+It opened in 2024.

 The first cohort of students supported by the African American Initiative (AAI) graduates from UC Berkeley.
-The AAI scholarship is a valuable tool to help draw African American students who have been admitted but would otherwise choose to go elsewhere, helping to transform the student population and create a more welcoming and inclusive campus.
+The AAI scholarship is a valuable tool to help draw African American students who have been admitted but would otherwise choose to go elsewhere, helping to transform the student population and create a more welcoming, inclusive campus.

 2023